 Whilst the Customer business is experiencing less volatility in wholesale market prices than it has over the past couple of years, there is still uncertainty surrounding where the product market will reach and how much certainty customers are looking for, which will result in customers switching from SVT to fixed products.
-It is recognised that whilst most suppliers are now selling fixed-term products there is less aggressive pricing than we have seen historically.
-Consequently, while there are a number of fixed-term products available on the market, this is not to anywhere near the same degree as in previous years.
+It is recognised that whilst most suppliers are now selling fixed products there is less aggressive pricing than we have seen historically.
+Consequently, there is a number of fixed-term products available on the market, albeit not to anywhere near the same degree as in previous years.